GEO-BON/bon-in-a-box-pipeline-engine/documentation_website/protconn_pipeline.md

 ### Pipeline outputs

 - **ProtConn results:** The pipeline gives a table with several measures
-  - Prot - percentage of study area that is protected
-  - Unprotected - percentage of study area that is unprotected
+  - Unprotected - percentage of study area that is protected
   - ProtConn - percentage of the study area that is protected and connected
   - ProtUnconn - percentage of the study area that is protected and unconnected

-- **Result plot:** donut plot of percentage of the study area that is unprotected, protected and unconnected, and protected and connected.
+- **Result plot:** donut plot of percentage of the study area that is protected and unconnected, and protected and connected.

-- **Result with standardized distances:** ProtConn results for 3 standardized dispersal distances (1km, 10km, and 100km) that cover common dispersal distances for a range of species.

-- **Result plot with standardized distances:** donut plot of percentage of the study area that is unprotected, protected and unconnected, and protected and connected for each dispersal distance.

 - **ProtConn time series:** plot of ProtConn over time, based on the dates that protected areas were established and the specified dispersal distance.